alyzmap/feed-bunnies-legal/PRIVACY_POLICY.md

 - Share data with third parties

 ### Data Storage
-All game progress is stored locally on your device only.
+All game progress (money, unlocked ingredients) is stored locally on your device only.
+The game uses Godot's built-in save system (`user://savegame.save`).
 No data is transmitted to external servers.

 ### Children's Privacy
 The Game does not knowingly collect any information from children.
 It is safe for all ages.